-Alaska, which is our homeland, is an incredibly large land mass: it is two and Alaska, which is our homerand, is an incredibly large land mass: It is two and half times the size of Texas, and has vast energy resources that are largely untapped and undeveloped.
+Alaska, which is our homeland, is an incredibly large land mass: it is two and half times the size of Texas, and has vast energy resources that are largely untapped and undeveloped.
 Alaska Natives, as the largest private landowners in the state are committed to working together with the state and federal governments, and other private sector partners, to help meet the energy needs of this country.
 We know that our country needs to become more energy self-sufficient, and less dependent on potentially unstable foreign sources.
 We are also aware that global competition for energy resources, especially from China and India, and many other rapidly developing countries impact our lives today and our future.
 Even news of oil finds near the Tupi field in Brazil travels north to Alaska, as we learn they may have discovered as much as 33 billion barrels, which would make it the third largest field ever found.
 We know if further explorations confirms this-we all will be affected in many ways.
 So it's time to get very serious about what we can do to help both our own communities and our country.